wilbaker/VFSForGit/CONTRIBUTING.md

   public void ParseFromLsTreeLine_NullRepoRoot()
   ```

-  Unit tests tagged with `ExceptionExpected` are not executed when the unit tests are run with a debugger attached.
-This attribute prevents developers from having to keep continuing the unit tests each time the debugger catches an expected exception.
+  Unit tests tagged with `ExceptionExpected` are not executed when run with a debugger attached.
+This attribute prevents developers from having to keep continuing the unit tests each time the debugger catches an exception.

 - *Add new unit & functional tests when making changes*